 Write down the benefits, perks, and amenities you’ll offer, including the training and growth opportunities you’ll provide.

-Study your financial statements to assess your available cash and decide how much of that you’re willing to devote to someone who can take some business-critical tasks off your plate.
+Study your financial statements.
+Look into your available cash and decide how much of that you’re willing to devote to someone who can take some business-critical tasks off your plate.

-When these topics are addressed, you can begin crafting your job description.
+When these topics are addressed, you can begin writing up your job description.

 Where should I start?

-Start with your job title.
-Your title should help applicants understand the precise role you are trying to fill.
+Start with the title of your post.
+This title should help applicants understand the precise role you're trying to fill.

 What about the body?